-Through research, partnerships, and education, I-MAK advances solutions to address structural inequity in the medicines system.
+Through research, education, and policy, I-MAK advances solutions to address structural inequity in the medicines system.
 I-MAK illuminates where market failures and structural racism cost lives, and create inclusive dialogue to advance solutions for health equity.

 We believe all people should have

 20 Years of Fighting for Health Justice

 With nearly 20 years working alongside communities across the low and middle-income countries, we continually win cases that fight back against unjust patent monopolies and lower the high cost of medicines, saving health systems over $2 billion.

 We took what we learned as movement lawyers on a global level in 50 countries and focused on the U.S. to fight for a level playing field for patients worldwide.
 The U.S. is the architect of the modern day medicine system that is exported to countries all over the world.
 Our team’s decades of work in the medicines system has made it clear to us that we can fight drug by drug and win – when unjust practices are keeping medicines out of reach for millions of people living under the poverty line worldwide.